Who sets the eligibility criteria?

 If you are determined to be ineligible for a .coop domain, you will forfeit the entire registration fee and the names you have purchased will be released from the reserved name system.

 If you are not sure that you are eligible, please contact the registry at email@example.com to confirm your eligibility.

 What happens if an eligible registrant becomes ineligible?

-If an eligible registrant becomes ineligible to hold a .coop name because of demutualization, dissolution of the co-op or other means, then the registrant should notify dotCoop within 30 days and the name will be revoked and become available for repurchase by another eligible organization.
-DotCoop will also move to revoke names if notified by this change by outside parties using the standard verification process. .Coop domain registrations by ineligible businesses or individuals will be revoked once the Verification Process is completed.
+If an eligible registrant becomes ineligible to hold a .coop or .creditunion name because of demutualization, dissolution of the co-op or other means, then the registrant should notify DotCooperation within 30 days and the name will be revoked.
+DotCooperation will also move to revoke names if notified by this change by outside parties using the standard verification process.
+Domain registrations by ineligible businesses or individuals will be revoked once the Verification Process is completed.

-What is a “majority owned” business in terms of eligibility?
+What is a “majority owned” business in terms of eligibility for .coop domain names?

 A business must be at least 51% owned by a cooperative or cooperatives in order to be eligible.